ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

 \subsubsection{RF}

-Apart from CNN and SVM-based detectors, we also use the pseudo-benign AEs to attack the RF-based detector with the default parameter settings ($mtree=1000, ntree=100$) from open source code\footnote{https://github.com/cran/randomForest}.
-By using statistical evaluation methods in 10-fold cross validation, the mean successful rate could be easy to reach 99.7\% if the distortion value set to 0.6 in FGSM method.
-In addition, the similar successful rate is reached when C\&W-based method is used, as it listed in Table~\ref{table:tab3}.
-If attackers set the distortion value over 0.36, \textit{e.g.}, all of the \textit{L}-noram attacks (including $l_0,l_2\& l_\infty$) can successfully induce the RF-based detector.
-Therefore, we can conclude that the proposed ATMPA method is reasonable to attack RF-based detectors.
+Apart from CNN and SVM-based detectors, we also use the pseudo-benign AEs to attack the RF-based detector with the default parameter settings ($\textnormal{mtree}=1000, \textnormal{ntree}=100$).
+By using statistical evaluation methods in 10-fold cross-validation, the mean success rate could be easy to reach 99.7\% if the distortion value set to 0.6 in FGSM method.
+In addition, the similar success rate is reached when C\&W attack-based method is used, as it listed in Table~\ref{table:tab3}.
+If attackers set the distortion value over 0.36, all of the \textit{L}-norm attacks (including $l_0,l_2~\&~l_\infty$) can successfully induce the RF-based detector.
+Therefore, ATMPA can fool RF-based detectors effectively.